henri9813/golang-test/README.md

 This image permits to run all the tests of your project, automatically including modules under `pkg` and `internal` directories.

+## Supported tags

+Supported tags are defined in the `versions.txt`.

+If you want a new tag, you can make a Merge request and update this file.

 ## Usage

 You can use it easily in a `docker-compose.yml`: